dduyg/codeCurations/scripts/WikitableScraper/README.md

 ## `wikiTable_scraper.py`
-*This Python script scrapes tables from Wikipedia pages, extracts the table headers and data, provides an overview of the extracted information, and optionally saves the data as CSV files.
-It utilizes the `requests` library for making HTTP requests and `BeautifulSoup` from `bs4` for parsing HTML.*
+_This Python script scrapes tables from Wikipedia pages, extracts the table headers and data, and optionally saves the extracted data as CSV files.
+It utilizes the `requests` library for making HTTP requests and `BeautifulSoup` from bs4 for parsing HTML._

-## Features
+### Features
 ✅ Scrapes tables with the class `wikitable` or `wikitable sortable` from any Wikipedia page.

-✅ Prints an **overview** of each table, including column headers and a preview of the first few rows.
+✅ Prints an overview of the headers and the data rows for each table scraped.

-✅ Returns the **full scraped data** as a list of dictionaries for further processing.
+✅ Returns the scraped data as a list of dictionaries for further processing.

-✅ **Optionally saves** the extracted data as CSV files.
+✅ Allows you to save the extracted data as CSV files.

 ## Requirements
 Before running the script, install the required Python libraries using `pip`:
 ```bash
 pip install requests beautifulsoup4
 ```